What is diacetyl?

 E-liquide pour cigarette électronique au popcorn avec diacétyle

-Vaping saved by scientific research
+Vaping is supported by scientific research

-Through a study led by the Harvard School of Public Health, the professor showed that 76% of 51 e-liquids tested contain traces of diacetyl or of its derivative.
+Through a study led by the Harvard School of Public Health, the professor showed that 76% of 51 e-liquids tested contain traces of diacetyl or its derivative.
 Following his own research, titled 'Evaluation of Electronic Cigarette Liquids and Aerosol for the Presence of Selected Inhalation Toxins' (published in Nicotine & Tobacco Research, Volume 17, Issue 2, February 2015, Pages 168-174 ), Dr Farsalinos showed that 74% of 159 e-liquids tested and sent in by 36 manufacturers contain diacetyl.

 However, these ratios are much lower than the limits set by the US National Institute for Occupational Safety and Health (NIOSH).
 This limit is quite relative, however, as it's based on the food industry's work environment.
-Therefore, these values take into account working hours, ventilation and product airborne concentration.
+Therefore, these values take into account working hours, ventilation, and product airborne concentration.
 So, in the end, it's difficult to transpose these standards to vaping.

 Thus, the e-liquids' low diacetyl concentration wouldn't be strong enough to pose a risk to your health.
 Moreover, there hasn't been a proven clinical case linked to the consumption of diacetyl e-liquids since vaping's beginnings in 2005.